 The Portuguese trainer is delighted with his side's preparations ahead of the new season, and feels that there is a sense of unity in the squad that continues to growReal Madrid coach Jose Mourinho believes that strong bonds between players in the squad have been a key factor in his team's success.

 Since the former Chelsea boss arrived in the Spanish capital, Los Blancos have won one Copa del Rey and stormed to Liga glory last season, posting a record 100-point tally.

-And the 49-year-old feels that his squad has become a strong collective over the last two years, which helped it grow as a unit.
+And the 49-year-old feels that his squad have become a strong collective over the last two years, which helped them grow as a unit.